nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-using-k3d.md

     4. Firing **Kubectl** commands that allows you to run commands against Kubernetes:

         i.
-The below command will list down the nodes available in our cluster:
+The below command will list the nodes available in our cluster:

         `kubectl get nodes -o wide`